prabhakaryalla/full-stack-interview-questions/docs/microservices/kubernetes.md

 - [What is LimitRange?](#what-is-limitrange)
 - [What is ResourceQuota?](#what-is-resourcequota)

+---
 ### What is Kubernetes?
 Kubernetes is an open-source Container Management tool that automates container deployment, container scaling, descaling, and container load balancing (also called a container orchestration tool)

+---

 ### Kubernetes Architecture

+{{< figure src="/images/docs/components-of-kubernetes.svg" alt="Components of Kubernetes" caption="The components of a Kubernetes cluster" class="diagram-large" >}}

 ![Kubernetes Architecture](https://d33wubrfki0l68.cloudfront.net/2475489eaf20163ec0f54ddc1d92aa8d4c87c96b/e7c81/images/docs/components-of-kubernetes.svg)

 First we have Nodes (can be VM or Physical Servers) in a cluster.
 In Each those Nodes we run containers.
 In order to run containers we need Container Runtime in each node.
 We can access of those any nodes and  deploy & run the containers using docker run command.
 But consider for example if i am running on node 2, there is no enough memory and CPU inorder to run the container.
 Another scenario is i dont want to access the node directly if i have cluster of 100 nodes inorder to deploy and run the containers.